vinod810/AwsWordPress/README.md

 1. CDN/ CloudFront
 2. CloudWatch
 3. Elastic Cache for the RDS
-4. Shared EFS for contents such as WordPress thems and pluggins
+4. Shared EFS for contents such as WordPress themes and pluggins
 5. HTTPS/ SSL certificate
 6. Encrypt RDS and EFS at rest